 King's College

-The King's College in England was established by King Henry VI in 1441.
-The original design was intended to be frugal, but from 1445, the scale of the building became more magnificent to showcase the glory of the royal family, occupying much of the central area of Cambridge.
-The college is open daily from 10:30 am to 3:00 pm, closed on Sundays and Mondays.
-Visitors can scan on-site or purchase tickets online, with student tickets priced at £8.
+King's College was established by King Henry VI of England in 1441.
+Initially designed to be modest, from 1445 onwards, the scale of the buildings became grander to reflect the glory of the royal family, occupying much of the city center of Cambridge.
+The college is open daily from 10:30 AM to 3:00 PM, closed on Sundays and Mondays.
+Visitors can purchase tickets on-site by scanning a QR code or online.
+The student ticket price is £8.

-After crossing the King's Bridge and following the River Cam, you will come across the Xu Zhimo Memorial Monument.
+After crossing King's Bridge and walking along the River Cam, you will see the Xu Zhimo Memorial.
 This monument stands by the River Cam, paying tribute to the famous poet Xu Zhimo.
-Whenever the sun rises, the monument emits a dazzling light, as if praising Xu Zhimo's poetry.
+Every time the sun rises, the monument emits a dazzling light, as if praising Xu Zhimo's poetry.
 Its presence also adds a touch of warmth and romance to the scenery of the River Cam.

 Silver St

-From Cambridge, take a boat tour of the two banks is a rare experience.
-The prices offered by different companies are also different, with an average price of about 20 pounds/person, but it is said that you can bargain to 12 pounds/person, which requires your own bargaining skills and ability.
-This one-hour one-way trip is mostly paddled by Cambridge students, who will explain the attractions on both banks along the way, allowing you to have a deeper understanding of the scenery here.
+Starting from Cambridge, taking a boat tour to explore the scenery on both sides is a rare experience.
+Different companies offer different prices, with an average price of around £20 per person, but it is said that you can bargain down to £12 per person, which requires your own bargaining skills and abilities.
+This one-hour one-way trip is mostly guided by Cambridge students who will explain the attractions along the way, giving you a deeper understanding of the scenery here.

 Newton's Apple Tree

-The true Newton apple tree at Woolsthorpe Manor was attacked by a storm in 1820, breaking into several pieces.
-In memory of Newton, another new apple tree was planted in Cambridge, but it was blown down by the Eunice typhoon in February this year.
-The tree roots were broken, and doctors made a judgment that it could not survive.
+The original Newton's apple tree at Woolsthorpe Manor was struck by a storm in 1820 and broke into several pieces.
+To commemorate Newton, a new apple tree was planted in Cambridge, but it was blown down by Storm Eunice this February.
+The roots were severed, and doctors have determined that it cannot survive.

 Trinity College

-Outside Taylor Library, at the intersection of Bene't Street and Trumpington Street, there is a large sculptural clock - Corpus Clock, with the Latin inscription 'mundus transit et concupiscentia eius' meaning 'the world and its desires pass away', reminding people of the fleeting time through a lifelike action of a grasshopper devouring time.
+Outside the Taylor Library, at the intersection of Bene't Street and Trumpington Street, there is a large sculptural clock known as the Corpus Clock.
+The inscription below it is in Latin: 'mundus transit et concupiscentia eius', which means 'the world and its desires pass away'.
+The lifelike motion of a grasshopper devouring time serves as a reminder of the fleeting nature of time.

 St John's College